TaceoLabs/noir-GMiMC/README.md

     assert(x == plain);
 ```

 For further examples on how to use the GMiMC crate, have a look in the `lib.nr` file in the `src/` directory.
-You can find the tests for all expanded forms of the GMiMC block-cipher there.
+You can find the tests for all expanded forms of the GMiMC block cipher there.

-## Tools
+## Sage Script

 You can find a Sage implementation of GMiMC under `tools/`.
 We used this script to generate the round constants defined in `src/bn254/consts.nr`.